-Social and emergency response volunteers (SERV) (formerly first medical responders (FMR) programme)
+Social and Emergency Response Volunteers (SERV) (formerly First Medical Responders (FMR) Programme)

-Social and emergency response volunteers (SERV), formerly known as first medical responders (FMR), are a cadre of volunteers at the community level.
+Social and Emergency Response Volunteers (SERV), formerly known as First Medical Responders (FMR), are a cadre of volunteers at the community level.
 They are the first responders in case of an emergency, such as earthquakes, landslides, floods and other such natural disasters.
 During other times, they volunteer and support long-term development of their own communities.

 The concept of SERV is premised upon the principles of community-based disaster risk reduction.
-SERV members who are based in their own communities are key to this community-based approach.
-The aim of developing SERV members is to reduce disaster risks and build resilient communities as envisaged in the SFDRR.
-To contribute to this aim, SERV members will provide immediate relief to the disaster-affected communities and reduce vulnerabilities of communities through vulnerability capacity assessment (VCA) and training on first-aid and hygiene promotion.
+SERV Members who are based in their own communities are key to this community-based approach.
+The aim of developing SERV Members is to reduce disaster risks and build resilient communities as envisaged in the SFDRR.
+To contribute to this aim, SERV Members will provide immediate relief to the disaster-affected communities and reduce vulnerabilities of communities through Vulnerability Capacity Analysis (VCA) and training on first-aid and hygiene promotion.

-The Indian Red Cross Society responds to devastating floods with distributions of aid and the provision of medical clinics for those affected.
-Photo: Hanna Butler/IFRC
+The Indian Red Cross responds to devastating floods with distributions of aid and the provision of medical clinics for those affected. | Hanna Butler, IFRC